-This 15-credit post-master's certificate is designed to prepare counselors and other human service professionals for specialized areas of practice through the provision of advanced preparation and supervised experience.
-An applicant is required to have completed a master's degree in counseling or a related field from a regionally accredited institution of higher education, submit a detailed resume or curriculum vitae, a statement of personal and career goals, graduate transcripts, and three letters of recommendation (Note: letters are not required for students currently enrolled in the School of Education's Clinical Community Counseling/Mental Health Counseling or School Counseling master's programs.)
+The Post-Master’s Certificate (PMC) Program is a 15-credit program designed to prepare counselors and other human service professionals for specialized areas of practice through the provision of advanced preparation and supervised experience.
+An applicant is required to have completed a master's degree in counseling or a related field from a regionally accredited institution of higher education, submit a detailed resume or curriculum vitae, a statement of personal and career goals, graduate transcripts, and two letters of recommendation (Note: letters are not required for students currently enrolled in the School of Education's Clinical Mental Health Counseling or School Counseling master’s programs.)

 The plan of study requires a minimum of 15 graduate credits, selected in consultation with the student's faculty adviser, to be completed within three years.